Holiday Cottage in Hayle

 Facilities & Services

-There is an oil fired central heating system.
+There is an oil fired central heating system and an electric towel rail.
 The kitchen has a range of cupboards & worktops.
-There is an LPG gas oven and hob, a microwave, toaster, kettle and under counter fridge with icebox.
-There is a dishwasher and a washing machine.
-The sitting room has a digital TV & DVD player.
-There is an iron & ironing board.
+There is an electric mini combined oven, microwave and hob, toaster, kettle and under counter fridge with icebox.
+The sitting room has a digital TV.
 There is unlimited WiFi.

-Electricity, heating, bed linen and towels are included but you will need to provide your own beach towels.
-There is parking available for 2 cars on the drive.
-Regrettably, there is no smoking.
-Unfortunately, dogs are not permitted at Pilgrims Barn.
+Electricity, heating, bed linen and towels are included, but you will need to provide your own beach towels.
+There is parking available for 1 car next to the cottage.
+No smoking.
+Unfortunately, dogs are not permitted at The Brooks.
 There are a cot and high chair available upon request.

 General Booking Information